Is Gist GDPR Compliant?

 As a company, we strive to be as transparent as we can about our business, and GDPR has provided us with an opportunity to help you understand how we use data shared by you.
 We are fully committed to providing features in Gist that help your use of be GDPR compliant.

-The GDPR (General Data Protection Regulation) is a new comprehensive data protection law in the EU that comes into effect on May 25, 2018, and will replace the 1995 EU Data Protection Directive (DPD).
-The GDPR law significantly enhances the protection of personal data of EU citizens and increases the obligations on businesses that collect or process personal data.
+The GDPR (General Data Protection Regulation) is a new comprehensive data protection law in the EU that comes into effect on May 25, 2018.
+It will replace the 1995 EU Data Protection Directive (DPD).
+The GDPR law significantly enhances the protection of EU citizens' personal data and increases businesses' obligations that collect or process personal data.

 The full text of the GDPR can be found here.